eduardo-salazar/twittera-research/README.md

 This project try to identify personalities of tweeter user using the writing style as a first stage project

+# Methodology
+The framework purposed to meet the goal has four steps: Data Collection, Features Extraction, Model Building and Results Evaluation.

+## Data Collection
+Data was retrieved from a public database released by Twitter for research purpose on year 2014 containing infomation about tweets.
+In this research we only are going to use two dimensions of this dataset cointaining the twitter id(user) and tweet(body).

+The raw dataset contains over 600GB of information in different languages so first users related to Entrepenuership and Startups were selected as target users for the experiments.
+To select this users Twitter API was used to get more information about the user and be able to filter user that are related to this field

+Then the tweets text was preprocessed to remove messages that don't provide value for the learning and testing.
+For the purpose of this research the following filters were applied:
+1. Tweets that contains quotes were removed because don't represent a writing style of the user.
+2. Re-Tweets were removed
+3. Stop list
+4. Users that has more than 1000 tweets.
+5. Tweets in english language
+6. Users related to companies or accounts that are used for marketing purposed were removed

+After the preprocessing we end up with a clean dataset of independent users from the domain related to Entrepenuership and Startups that has tweets in english, not re-tweets or quotes.
+This is the dataset used for the following experiments.

+## Features Extraction

+## Model Building

+## Results Evaluation

+### Personality Insight Watson

 # Modules